 Electricity production capacities under construction at the moment are presented in Table 15.
 In addition construction project for the fifth nuclear power plant unit (Olkiluoto 3) is going ahead.
-The new plant will be in production in 2009 with total electricity generation capacity about 1 600 MW.
+However, due to some additional studies in construction phase the original production start-up may be delayed by about nine months.
+In that case the new plant would be in production in early 2010 with total electricity generation capacity (about 1 600 MW).

 Table 15.
-Forthcoming new generation capacity in 2005-2007 (decisions taken, plants larger than 10 MW).
+Forthcoming new generation capacity in 2006-2008.

 Forthcoming new capacity (MW)

 CHP Condensing

 Hydro District heat Industry power

-2005 - 32 - -
+2006 35 - 20 -

-2006 32 - - -
+2007 2 4 - -

-2007 - - - -
+2008 2 - - -